dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

 * `Regression`
      * In regression, the objective is to predict a continuous variable as the output variable
+          * e.g. linear regression
+               * one example is linear regression with one variable (univariate linear regression)
      * There are infinitely many possible outputs
 * `Classification`
      * In classification, the aim is to predict discrete categories/classes as the output.